skadistats/Tarrasque/README.md

     # Create a StreamBinding object; this object allows us to create
     # "views" onto the replay data.
 Using the from_file, we pass it
-    # the name of the replay file, and the tick we want to start at.
+    # the name of the replay file, and the "tick" we want to start
+    # at.
+However, instead of giving a precise tick, we pass "game",
+    # which tells the StreamBinding to start from the tick where the
+    # game time hits 0
-    replay = StreamBinding.from_file("./demo/PL.dem", 5000)
+    replay = StreamBinding.from_file("./demo/PL.dem", start_tick="game")

     for player in replay.players:
         print "{} is playing {}".format(player.name, player.hero.name)